Split Travel Guide

 Roman soldiers are defeated

-Marjan Hill is local’s favorite recreational place with many footpaths and jogging trails.
-It’s located at the city’s peninsula and offers you a wonderful view to the city and the sea.
+Marjan Hill is a local’s favorite recreational place with many footpaths and jogging trails.
+It’s located at the city’s peninsula and offers you an extraordinary view to the city and surrounding islands.
+At the foot of Marjan you can swim on several beaches, mostly rocky or pebble, bordered by a pine forest.

-Klis is a medieval fortress, located just 15 min from the city that had a huge influence on defending Split from the Ottoman Empire.
+Klis is a medieval fortress, located just 15 min from the city and it had a huge influence on defending Split from the Ottoman Empire.
 This is the place with breathtaking view, where some scenes from popular TV show Game of Thrones were filmed.

-You can join an organized tour to Klis and Salona for a fabulous historical break near Split for exploring historical sites, museum collections of weapons and uniforms, watching military formation called Kliški Uskoci and sword duel.
+You can join several organized tours to The Fortress Klis to take a break from a crowd in Split and explore historical sites, museum collections of weapons and uniforms, watching military formation called Kliški Uskoci and sword duel.

 Things to do in Split: the old Klis fortress